icsboyx/chathole/README.md

 - `/join <channel>`: This command is used to join a specific channel on the server.
 Replace `<channel>` with the name of the channel you want to join.

+- `/list `: This command is used to list all existing channels.

 - `/help`: This command is used to display the help information, which includes a list of all available commands and their descriptions.

 These commands are highlighted in yellow in the terminal for better visibility.